-- Before using furniture polish, wax, carpet cleaner or similar products, turn heater off.
-If heated, the vapors from these products may create a white powder residue within burner box or on adjacent walls and furniture. - 10.
+- 11. Before using furniture polish, wax, carpet cleaner or similar products, turn heater off.
+If heated, the vapors from these products may create a white powder residue within burner box or on adjacent walls or furniture. - 12.
 This heater needs fresh, outside air ventilation to run properly.
 This heater has an Oxygen Depletion Sensing (ODS) safety shutoff system.
-The ODS shuts down the heater if enough fresh air is not available.
+The ODS shuts down the heater if not enough fresh air is available.
 See Air for Combustion and Ventilation, page 6.
-If heater keeps shutting off, see Troubleshooting, page 24. - 11.
-Do not run heater - where flammable liquids or vapors are used or stored - · under dusty conditions - 12.
-Do not use this heater to cook food or burn paper or other objects. - 13.
+If heater keeps shutting off, see Troubleshooting, page 24. - 13.
+Do not run heater - where flammable liquids or vapors are used or stored - · under dusty conditions - 14.
+Do not use this heater to cook food or burn paper or other objects. - 15.
 Do not use heater if any part has been exposed to or under water.
 Immediately call a qualified service technician to inspect the room heater and to replace any part of the control system and any gas control which has been under water. - Do not operate heater if any log is broken.
-Do not operate heater if a log is chipped (dime-sized or larger). - 15.
-Turn heater off and let cool before servicing, installing or repairing.
-If optional remote control is used, make sure the selector switch is in the OFF position.
-Only a qualified service person should install, service or repair heater. - 16.
-If optional remote control is used, make sure the selector switch is in the OFF position when you are away from home for long periods of time. - 17.
-Operating heater above elevations of 4,500 feet may cause pilot outage. - To prevent performance problems, do not use propane/LP fuel tank of less than 100 lb. capacity (propane/LP units only). - Provide adequate clearances around air openings. - Solid fuels shall not be burned in a fireplace in which an unvented room heater or decorative appliance is installed.
+Do not operate heater if a log is chipped (dime-sized or larger). - Turn heater off and let cool before servicing.
+Only a qualified service person should service and repair heater. - 18.
+Operating heater above elevations of 4,500 feet could cause pilot outage. - 19.
+Provide adequate clearances around air openings. - Solid fuels shall not be burned in a fireplace in which an unvented room heater is installed. - Installation and the provisions for combustion and ventilation air must conform with the National Fuel Gas Code, ANSI Z223.1/NFPA 54. - 22.
+When installing as a vented appliance in a manufactured home or mobile home, the installation must conform with the Manufactured Home Construction and Safety Standard, Title 24 CFR, Part 3280, or when applicable, with Manufacture Home Installations Standard, ANSI/NCBCS A225.1/NFPZ 501A.